Horizon Europe Pump Priming Collaboration between UK and EU Partners 2025: scheme guidance notes

 Start and End Date Confirmation*

-Horizon Europe call targeted within Pillar 2*
+Horizon Europe Call and Topic targeted within Pillar 2*

 The call is focused solely on Pillar 2 of Horizon Europe – Global Challenges and European Industrial Competitiveness.